Get stories and expert advice on all things related to college and parenting.

 The first year of college is a year of transition.

-As a professor, I often feel I have so much I could share with new college students to help soften the blow of the adjustment — if they would just listen to me.
+As a professor, I often feel I have so much I could share with new college students to help soften the blow of the adjustment — if they would just listen to me!
 But students don’t always heed the advice of their professors.

 However, they do listen to other students.
 They’re interested in the wisdom of those just a step or two ahead of them.

-As the last academic year wound down, I had the opportunity to sit with a group of eight first-year students as they reflected on their experiences.
+One spring, I had the opportunity to sit with a group of eight first-year students as they reflected on their experiences.
 I asked each of them one question: “What will you do differently next year as a sophomore?”

 Their responses showed a firm desire to build on lessons learned.
 The eight students came up with eight common sense ideas that will make a difference for their success.